oslabs-beta/KUR8/README.md

 <br/>

-If you don't have your instance of Prometheus installed begin by:
+If you don't have your instance of Prometheus installed begin by cloning this repo:

 <br/>